xpack/vscode-xpack-extension-ts/README.md

-The xPack Project does not introduce a new package format, but uses exactly the same format as **npm**; xPacks are npm packages that can be stored in usual Git repositories, public or private, and even published on [npmjs.com](https://www.npmjs.com/search?q=xpack) or compatible servers.
+The xPack Project does not introduce a new package format, but uses exactly the same format as **npm**; xPacks are npm packages that can be stored in usual Git repositories, and even published on [npmjs.com](https://www.npmjs.com/search?q=xpack) or compatible servers.

-The xPack Managed Build is neutral to the build system, and basically can invoke any tools, old and new, but favours modern tools which can generate a `compile_commands.json` file (like CMake and meson) since this greatly simplifies/automates the project IntelliSense configuration.
+The xPack Managed Build is neutral to the build system, and basically can invoke any tools, old and new, but favours modern tools (like CMake and meson) which can generate a `compile_commands.json` file, since this greatly simplifies/automates the project IntelliSense configuration.

 ## Concepts

-The xPack Managed Build uses a simple logical structure, the project is composed of a collection of named **build configurations**, each with its own set of named **actions** defined as array of strings.
+Compared to typical CMake/meson projects, which in most cases use a single build folder, an xPack Managed Build project is by design defined as a collection of named **build configurations**, each built in a separate folder, and each with its own set of named **actions**, defined as array of strings holding commands.

-The actions can be composed from substitutions, performed via the [LiquidJS](https://liquidjs.com) template engine, based on user defined string **properties**.
+The actions can use generic templates, with substitutions performed by the [LiquidJS](https://liquidjs.com) template engine, based on user defined string **properties**.

-An typical example of a project with two build configurations using CMake can be:
+An typical example of a project with two build configurations, using CMake, may look like:

 ```json
 {